 During the period, Hanley Economic has also increased its workforce by 15 per cent – meaning it now employs 88 staff across its seven branches.
 And plans are already in place to increase staff numbers even more.

 “One of my key objectives is to grow the leaders of tomorrow through the recruitment of apprentices.
 We have had a restructure and we are growing the leadership team because we want to get the staff thinking about how the business will be in five years time.
 We want to create a shared vision of what the society will look like in five or 10 years time.”

-One of the highlights for The Hanley over the past 12 months includes winning the Moneyfacts 2017 Best First Time Buyer Mortgage Provider award.
+One of the highlights for Hanley Economic over the past 12 months includes winning the Moneyfacts 2017 Best First Time Buyer Mortgage Provider award.

-On the back of the accolade, the society is looking to focus on investment and growing the services The Hanley offers.
+On the back of the accolade, the society is looking to focus on investment and growing the services Hanley Economic offers.

 Mr Selby added: “We want to introduce complimentary digital services to go along with our face-to-face services. we want to build them up and enhance what we already offer.
 We will not be replacing face-to-face services or closing branches.
 The challenge now it to try and do better as we move forward.
 I came here to do something that will help to sustain the society for the next 163 years, and that is what I intend to do.”

 This article has been taken from The Sentinel online :